How to write a grant proposal: a step-by-step guide

 - Map out the important deadlines on your calendar.
 These might include video calls with collaborators, a date for the first draft to be complete, internal submission deadlines, and the funding agency deadline.

 - Schedule time on your calendar for research, writing, and administrative tasks associated with the project.
-It’s wise to group similar tasks and block out time for them (a process known as ”task batching”).
+It’s wise to group similar tasks and block out time for them (a process known as ”time batching”).
 Break down bigger tasks into smaller ones.

 Step 2: Plan and research your project